jakesock/dp-memories/README.md

 #### General Clean Up & Deploy

 - [ ] Check various things on mobile and fix if need be
-- [ ] Go through entirety of code base and make her beautiful (remove console logs and unused vars, seperate components where it makes sense, organize import statements, reduce unnecessary component-level state if applicable, etc.)
+- [ ] Go through entirety of code base and make her beautiful (remove console logs and unused vars, seperate components where it makes sense, organize import statements, etc.)
 - [ ] Build and deploy v2

 ## TODO (FUTURE)

+- [ ] Implement infinite scroll
 - [ ] Add filter posts by tag on tag click
 - [ ] Add filter posts by user on username click
 - [ ] Make tags space-seperated, displaying them as removable chips after space